 Gating defect: A defect (mutation) in the structure of the CFTR protein that results in the formation of a CFTR protein channel that fails to open correctly.

 Trikafta is available on prescription only and contains different film-coated tablets (morning dose and evening dose).
 The morning dose contains elexacaftor, tezacaftor and ivacaftor.
 The active substances are combined in a single tablet.
 The evening dose only contains ivacaftor.
 The dosage is adjusted according to the patient's age and weight.

 The usual dosage is two film-coated tablets as the morning dose and one film-coated tablet as the evening dose.
 The morning and evening doses should be taken approximately 12 hours apart.

 The tablets may not be broken, chewed or dissolved and should be taken with a fat-containing meal.

 For the first authorisation, two studies investigating the efficacy of Trikafta were pivotal.
-These studies investigated CF patients who had a 508del defect on both chromosomes or an F508del defect on one chromosome and an MF mutation ("minimal function mutation") on the second chromosome.
+These studies investigated cystic fibrosis patients who had an F508del defect on two chromosomes or an F508del defect on one chromosome and an MF mutation ("minimal function mutation") on the second chromosome.
 It can be assumed that these investigated mutations manifest themselves clinically as serious illnesses.